 The enmity between the East and the West is the core concept, without it the dichotomy and the binary opposition through which the West identifies itself is deficient.
 Since, in the Middle Ages, the incursion and expansion of the East and the Saracens further into Europe, the control of the trade routes by the East made them actual threats to the West and their interests.
 The West is almost conditioned to associate every kind of conflict with its hostile relationship with the East.
 In the romance King Horn, Saracens are the enemy of England; however this enmity does not come from the East.
 In the romance, Horn's father, the King of Sudene, King Murry, is killed by the invading Saracen raiders who take over Horn's country and leave him and his friends to die in a rudderless boat.
 After going through several adventures, which includes a fight against a Saracen giant, Horn comes back to his home to conquer and take back his rightful heritage.
-Still, the most important question is the identification of the invaders of the British Isles as the Saracens.
-King Horn depicts the Saracens not only invading England but also Ireland and other minor Isles in between, as well.
+Still, the most important question is the identification of the invading England but also Ireland and other minor Isles in between, as well.
 In the romance, the first encounter with the Saracens is described as follows:

 Arived on his londe, Schipes fiftene With Sarazins kene He axede what hi soghte Other to londe broghte.
-(King Horn 11.
+(King Horn ll.
 39-44)